ChatIE: Zero-Shot Information Extraction via Chatting with ChatGPT: ChatIE

 \subsubsection{Named Entity Recognition}

-For the NER task, the first stage is to filter out the existing entity types in the sentence given the desired type list.
+For the NER task, Stage I is to filter out the existing entity types in the sentence given the desired type list.
 Once we get the entity types, we can construct the input for the second stage accordingly.
-In the second stage, each turn aims to extract the entities of one type.
+In Stage II, each turn aims to extract the entities of one type.
 So the number of turns in Stage II is up to the number of entities obtained in Stage I, and Stage II is omitted if the first stage gets no types at all.
-In the experiment, the BIO annotation is not considered since it's kind of hard for ChatGPT.
-Besides, because the type of entities is few (3 types in conllpp, 4 types in msra) in the datasets, the first stage is skipped in the actual experiment, asking for every type of entity in the second stage.